 Being overweight forces your heart to work harder to pump blood around your body which can raise your blood pressure.
 Find out if you need to lose weight with the BMI healthy weight calculator.

-If you do need to shed some weight, it is worth remembering that just losing a few pounds will make a big difference to your blood pressure and overall health.
+If you do need to lose weight, it is worth remembering that just losing a few pounds will make a big difference to your blood pressure and overall health.
 Get tips on losing weight safely.

-Being active and taking regular exercise will lower your blood pressure by keeping your heart and blood vessels in good condition.
-Regular exercise can also help you to lose weight which will help lower your blood pressure.
+Being active and taking regular exercise will help keep your heart and blood vessels in good condition.
+Regular exercise can also help you lose weight and help lower your blood pressure.

-Starting an exercise a programme when you have angina can be challenging because physical activity may trigger the symptoms of an angina attack.
-However, the more you exercise you do, the less likely it is that you will have an angina attack.
+Starting an exercise programme when you have angina can be challenging because physical activity may trigger the symptoms of an angina attack.
+However, the more you exercise, the less likely you will have an angina attack.

-Low-impact activities, such as walking, swimming and cycling are recommended.
-More strenuous activities, such as playing football and squash, are not recommended.
+Low-impact activities, such as walking, swimming and cycling are recommended, whereas more strenuous activities, such as playing football and squash, are not.